Jan-Marek/DataMiningLSH/README.md

 ## Plan:
-1) Find top 50 matches for each document using TF-IDF
+1) Find top matches for each document using TF-IDF
-    1) Refactor TF-IDF algorithm
+    - [x] Refactor TF-IDF algorithm
-    2) Find efficient way of running this for all documents
+    - [x] Find efficient way of running this for all documents
+    - [ ] Find top 50 matches
 2) Implement LSH (probably minhash)
-    1) Find top 50 matches using LSH
+    - [ ] Find top 50 matches using LSH
-    2) Experiment with LSH configurations to approach accuraccy of TF-IDF
+    - [ ] Experiment with LSH configurations to approach accuraccy of TF-IDF
-    3) Compare speed/accuraccy
+    - [ ] Compare speed/accuraccy
     - [ ] Define writing LSH MinHash Class
     - [ ] Try MinHash LSH on small dataset
     - [ ] Define Plot function of benchmark